KimYC1223/Hyperledger_PCtoRASP/README.md

  This project proposes a method to improve security in terms of implementing the server-centered entrance management system as a private blockchain network.
 Hyperledger- Fabric, the private blockchain engine used in this readme, is a blockchain platform that has been loved by many people since IBM released version 1.1 in March 2018.
 Anyone can easily build a strong security network by applying Hyperledger, so we decided to use Hyperledger to build a network between entrance authentication terminals

-The following diagram shows traditional server-centered system.
-When user authenticate their identity,  the teminal sends a log to the server, and the server stores them.
+The following figure shows traditional server-centered system.
+When user authenticate their identity,  the terminal sends a log to the server, and the server stores them.

 <br>

 ![image](https://user-images.githubusercontent.com/40852277/63421911-5f778780-c444-11e9-9525-5f90640647e3.png)

 <br>

+This project shows that applying the blockchain to the network can bring various security benefits such as immutability, Byzantine fault tolerance(BFT), and eliminate single point of failure. so modify figure 1 network as figure 2

 ### CONTRIBUTOR